Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Building a mechanical computer - Woolworth-style- in the 1970s, before the invention of the PC

 Many of the books remain in circulation today.
 If you spot one in the charity shop it's well worth a read and will give you more of a flavour of growing up in the Seventies than any number of web pages!
 One last thought - while the computers were all mechanical in the book, other booklets in the series included everything you need to know about transistors, publishing your own book and developing a crystal radio.
-The generation who read them went on to invent PCs and mobile phones to publish websites.
-Indeed some readers of the Woolies books from the Seventies are today's rocket scientists.
-They probably weren't inspired by one title in the series 'How to be a little mother'!
+The generation who read them went on to invent PCs and mobile phones, and, in the author's case, to publish websites.
+It is even possible that some of those inspired by the Woolies books as teenagers are today's rocket scientists.
+One suspects that they probably didn't learn their skills from the more politically-incorrect titles like 'How to be a little mother'!